- 1. Welcome

 - 2. SWEHB Introduction

 - 5. Accessing Other Versions of SWEHB

-The NASA Software Engineering Handbook (SWEHB) originated from multiple requests for additional guidance, rationale, resources, references and lessons learned for acquiring, managing, developing, assuring and maintaining NASA software systems.
+The NASA Software Engineering and Assurance Handbook, NASA-HDBK-2203, originated from multiple requests for additional guidance, rationale, resources, references, and lessons learned for acquiring, managing, developing, assuring, and maintaining NASA software systems.
 The design of the electronic (wiki-based) format was selected to accommodate the following evolving needs:

 - To publish material in a timely fashion.

-- To provide needed information in concise screen-friendly chunks.
+- To provide needed information in concise screen-friendly parts.

 - To simplify updates to the Handbook.